 The financial reporting framework that has been elected to prepare the financial statements is the applicable law and International Financial Reporting Standards (“IFRSs”).

 The group and parent company financial statements are required by law to give a true and fair view of the state of affairs of the group and the parent company and of the profit or loss for that period.

 In preparing these financial statements, the directors are required to: select suitable accounting policies and then apply them consistently; make judgements and estimates that are reasonable and prudent; state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and prepare the financial statements on the going concern basis unless it is inappropriate to presume that the group and parent company will continue in business.

 The directors are responsible for keeping proper accounting records that disclose with reasonable accuracy, at any time, the financial position of the parent company and enable them to ensure that the financial statements comply with the Companies Act 1985.
 They have a general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the group and to prevent and detect fraud and other irregularities.

 The role of the Audit Committee is to oversee the nature and scope of the annual audit, management's reporting on internal accounting standards and practices, financial information and accounting systems and procedures and the Company's financial reporting statements.
 The Audit Committee's primary objectives include assisting the Directors in meeting their responsibilities in respect of the Company's financial continuous disclosure obligations and overseeing the work of the Company's external auditors.
-The Audit Committee comprises Paul Turner (committee chairman), Ian Perkins and Fred Jones
+The Audit Committee comprises Paul Turner (committee chairman) and Dipak Pandya.

 Corporate Governance Committee